softScheck/tplink-smartplug/tddp-client/README.md

 A proof-of-concept python client to talk to a TP-Link device using the **TP-Link Device Debug Protocol (TDDP)**.

 TDDP is implemented across a whole range of TP-Link devices including routers, access points, cameras and smartplugs.
 TDDP can read and write a device's configuration and issue special commands.
-UDP port 1040 is used send commands, replies come back on UDP port 61000.
-This client has been tested with a TP-Link Archer C9 Wireless Router and TP-Link HS-110 WiFi Smart Plug.
+UDP port 1040 is used to send commands, replies come back on UDP port 61000.
+This client has been tested with a TP-Link Archer C9 Wireless Router and a TP-Link HS-110 WiFi Smart Plug.

 TDDP is a binary protocol documented in patent [CN102096654A](https://www.google.com/patents/CN102096654A?cl=en).